secretchaingirl/secret-contracts-guide/cosmwasm-js.md

 Throughout [Secret Network Contracts Introduction](README.md) we interacted with the blockchain using secretcli, we can also run a rest server and expose the api to any rest client.

-In this guide we'll use [CosmWasm JS](https://github.com/CosmWasm/cosmwasm-js), `an SDK for building client-side applications that connect to Cosmos SDK based blockchains with CosmWasm enabled`
+In this guide we'll use [SecretJS / CosmWasm JS](https://github.com/CosmWasm/cosmwasm-js), `an SDK for building client-side applications that connect to Cosmos SDK based blockchains with CosmWasm enabled`.

 # Resources
 - [cosmwasmclient-part-1](https://medium.com/confio/cosmwasmclient-part-1-reading-e0313472a158)